pshen/linux-sysadmin-interview-questions/README.md

 * Explain briefly the differences between InnoDB and MyISAM.
 * Describe briefly the steps you need to follow in order to create a simple master/slave cluster.
 * Why should you run "mysql_secure_installation" after installing MySQL?
+ * `remove test dbs/users and setup the root password`
 * How do you check which jobs are running?